-These calculations are based on projects where the main driver is growth, so does not take into account renewal or service level projects with a growth-related element.
+These calculations are based on projects where the main driver is growth, so does not take into account renewal or service level projects with a growth related element.
 The calculations also do not assume that delayed/underspent projects are undertaken at a later time within the 10 year period.

-Section 210 of the Local Government Act 2002 provides that the Council must refund development contributions received for a specified reserve purpose if the money is not applied to that purpose within 10 years of receipt (or other period specified in the development contributions policy).
-Not achieving its growth-related capital works programme creates a potential for liability for NPDC.
+Section 210 of the Local Government Act 2002 provides that the Council must refund development contributions received for a specified reserve purpose if the money is not applied to that purpose within 10 years of receipt (or other period specified in the Development Contributions Policy).
+Not achieving its growth related capital works programme creates a potential for liability for NPDC.
 Development contributions collected for specified reserve purposes are a small proportion of development contributions levied.
-Specified reserve purposes constitute \$141 of the overall \$3,204 to \$20,524 charge (varying by area of development - see NPDC's Development and Financial Contributions Policy for more information (figures are for year one) and inflation adjusted annually).
+Specified reserve purposes constitute \$84 of the overall charge (varies by area of development - see NPDC's Development and Financial Contributions Policy for more information (figures are for year one) and inflation adjusted annually).
 These specified projects are less likely to be subject to considerable delay as they refer to the upgrade of an existing specified reserve rather than being for land purchase or development of future reserves that are not currently owned by NPDC.
-The maximum potential liability the Council faces to refund these development contributions is \$93,000 per annum (year one figure, based on an estimated 659 Household Equivalent Units, development contributions are inflation adjusted annually) and would start outside of the LTP's 10 year financial forecasting horizon.
+The maximum potential liability the Council faces to refund these development contributions is \$55,000 per annum (year one figure, based on an estimated 659 HUEs, development contributions are inflation adjusted annually) and would start outside of the LTP's 10 year financial forecasting horizon.